 In 2015 Alan donated to Great Dixter over 300 pieces of pottery through the Arts Council Cultural Gifts Scheme, dating from the 1960s to the closure of the Aldermaston Pottery in 2006.
 They are distributed throughout the house with some held in reserve in the Billiard Room and can be seen on a visit to the public rooms or by appointment.

-A striking feature of the Lloyd family’s time at Great Dixter through the twentieth century was its reluctance to part with anything, however minor.
+A striking feature of the Lloyd family at Great Dixter through the twentieth century was their reluctance to part with anything, however minor.
 The result is an extraordinary collection of material in the archive that charts the story of the house, the garden and individual family members.
-Many of the original plans, for example, that were drawn up by Edwin Lutyens during the course of the restoration and extension of the house, survive.
-Nathaniel Lloyd subsequently became an architect as well as a writer of note on buildings and their history and much of the original material associated with that remains in the archive.
-He, together with some of his children, was a very keen photographer so the visual documentation of life at Great Dixter is extensive.
+Many of the plans, drawn up by Edwin Lutyens during the course of the restoration and extension of the house, are still in the house.
+Nathaniel Lloyd subsequently became a practising architect, as well as an eminent architectural historian and much of the material associated with his writing remains in the archive.
+He, together with some of his children, was a keen photographer so the visual documentation of life at Great Dixter is extensive.

 There are thousands of letters by and to family members, as well as countless bills and receipts associated with the running of the house.
 Christopher Lloyd was a master of the written word, whether in notes, letters or published works and these too form a major element of the archive.
 Sustained efforts have been made in recent years to house and document the archive so that it is accessible to researchers.